 The Vaccines for Children (VFC) Program provides vaccines to children whose parents or guardians may not be able to afford them.
-Serving as one of the nation’s most important contributors to health equity, the program helps ensure that all children have a better chance of getting their recommended vaccinations on schedule and staying healthy.
+Serving as one of the nation’s most important contributors to eliminating health disparities, the program helps ensure that all children have a better chance of getting their recommended vaccinations on schedule and staying healthy.

 History of the VFC Program– In 1989 – 1991, a measles epidemic in the United States resulted in tens of thousands of cases of measles and hundreds of deaths.
 In response to this measles epidemic, Congress passed the Omnibus Budget Reconciliation Act (OBRA) on August 10, 1993, creating the VFC Program.
 The VFC Program became operational on October 1, 1994.